 What Science Says To Do If Your Loved One Has An Opioid Addiction

 5 Tips for Family and Friends of An Opiate Addict

 Featured image by DOMINICK REUTER/AFP/Getty Images

-This journalism project was made possible by a fellowship from the Marguerite Casey Foundation, which supports low-income families in strengthening their voice and mobilizing their communities to achieve a more just and equitable society for all.
+This journalism project was made possible by a fellowship from The GroundTruth Project and a fellowship from the Marguerite Casey Foundation, which supports low-income families in strengthening their voice and mobilizing their communities to achieve a more just and equitable society for all.
 This reporting was made possible in part by funds granted by the Charles H. Revson Foundation.
 The statements made and the views expressed are solely the responsibility of the authors.